I don’t appreciate Madam Pele’s e komo mai—welcome home—present to me.

 After a near death experience, and burned out from working undercover vice, Detective Reef Kahili returns home to the Big Island of Hawai’i to mend his heart, and heal.
 But the first day on the job, he has to investigate the charred remains of the partially buried body in Madame Pele’s lava flow.
 He's instantly thrust back into the world he tried to leave behind.

-When he meets Hibby O’Neal, the mysterious assistant M.E, he’s intrigued by her.
+When he meets Hibby O’Neil, the mysterious assistant M.E, he’s intrigued by her.
 Is there any truth in the rumors flying around the department about her and her late husband?

 The closer they come to the truth, the more things heat up on the island as deeper, more sinister layers of deceit are uncovered.